Yitzchok/easypost-async-csharp/README.md

 [![NuGet version (EasyPostAsync)](https://img.shields.io/nuget/v/EasyPostAsync)](https://www.nuget.org/packages/EasyPostAsync/)

-EasyPost Async is a simple shipping API using the .net 4.5 Task Async API.
+EasyPost Async is a simple shipping API using the .net Task-based asynchronous pattern (TAP).
 You can sign up for an account at https://easypost.com

 This is a fork of https://github.com/kendallb/easypost-async-csharp

 ## Documentation